-The Equity Advisory and Action Committee advises the governance board on equity initiatives, provides guidance to staff on strategic development, and serves as a resource for member organizations to advance equity goals.
-Members of the committee help select content for our annual Great Lakes Restoration Conference and partner with our state leaders to find messengers with compelling stories to share with members of congress.
-The committee is lead by Carla Walker, of think BIG strategies.
+The Equity Advisory and Action Committee advises the Governance Board on equity initiatives, provides guidance to staff on strategic development, and serves as a resource for member organizations to advance equity goals.
+Members of the committee help select content for our annual Great Lakes Restoration Conference and partner with our state leaders to find messengers with compelling stories to share with members of Congress.

 Before joining Milwaukee Water Commons, Coley was the sole proprietor of Brenda Coley & Associates, helping local and national organizations build the cultural competence to approach marginalized populations around health, leadership development and social justice issues.
 In addition, she has served on many community engagement boards and public health initiatives, specifically focused on equality and health disparities within the LGBTQ and other minority communities in Milwaukee.